API Reference & Documentation

 • username for the API account that will be using web services

-• the web services API token for the organization
+• the API token of the organization

 API request examples

-API requests can be sent using HTTP requests with either JSON or XML syntax as shown in the examples below.
+API requests can be sent using HTTPS requests with either JSON or XML syntax as shown in the examples below.
 Please note that the URL of the API endpoint for your organization can be different than in the example below.
 Refer to live API test console to get the correct API endpoint URL for your organization.

 JSON request